TransLinkForecasting/rtmdoc/docs/workflow.md

 * After link tagging, the custom input file such as `custom_network.txt` needs to be placed in the `Input/` folder within the emme databank folder, such as the folder `db_01_Lg_BRT_CP_LU_2050` or `01_Lg_BRT_CP_LU_2050`.
 (Do not place the file in the BaseNetworks folder!)
 > ![Screenshot](img/workflow/network_edit_brt_4_1_3.png)

+Read more about [Custom Networks].

+!!! note

+    Read more on link tagging tool in: `RTM\Documentation\ToolDoc_GeographicTagging.pdf`.

 * The custom demographic file such as `taz1700_demographics_2050-20.csv` needs to be selected as the demographic input when running the model.
 > ![Screenshot](img/workflow/network_edit_brt_4_2.png)